kaz-utashiro/greple/README.md

     mode, and **--colormap**='_D/544 D/454 D/445 D/455 D/454 D/554_' and
     other combination of 3, 4, 5 for 256 colors mode.
 Enabled by default.

+    When single pattern is specified, first color in colormap is used for the pattern.
+If multiple patterns and multiple colors are specified, each patterns are colored with corresponding colors cyclically.

+    Option **--regioncolor**, **--uniqcolor** and **--random** change this behavior.

 - **--ansicolor**=_16_|_256_|_24bit_

     If set as _16_, use ANSI 16 colors as a default color set, otherwise